nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_python.md

     ]
     ```

-When using GPT4All models in the chat_conversation context:
+When using GPT4All models in the chat_session context:

 - The model is given a prompt template which makes it chatty.
 - Internal K/V caches are preserved from previous conversation history speeding up inference.